german-gonzalez/networkingworkshop/Lab2Instructions.md

 * in Systems Manager -> Managed Instances, you can see the instance that was created, listed as being managed.

 * connect into each instance in both account 1 and account 2 via Systems Manager -> Session Manager, and try and ping all the others, as well as checking Internet access via the NAT instance.
 To do this, issue the command `curl amazon.co.uk` in Linux, which should respond with an html header.
-Use the provided spreadsheet to record your results.
+Use the provided [testing matrix](https://www.networking-workshop.com/#/testingmatrix) to record your results.

 All instances in the `192.168.0.0/16` range should be able to ping one another, as well as the instance in the `10.0.1.0/24` range.